drandrewthomas/IRDuinoMIDICamera/README.md

 ## What is this project

-Basically, this project is based around an Arduino infrared camera using the excellent AdaFruit AMG8833 8 by 8 sensor matrix module.
+Basically, this project is based around an Arduino infrared camera using the excellent AdaFruit AMG8833 8 by 8 sensor-matrix module.
 But, by using WebMIDI to interface over USB, you can view the data in modern web-browsers as a Web App.
-And, because WebMIDI works on many mobie browsers you should be able to use it on your tablet or smartphone, as well as on Linux, OSX and Windows!
-Below is a picture of the Web App running in the Chrome web-browser.
+And, because WebMIDI works on many mobile browsers you should be able to use it on your tablet or smartphone, as well as on Linux, OSX and Windows!
+Below is a picture of the Web App running in the Chrome web-browser (it's a selfie, in case you wonder what I look like).

 ![alt text](https://github.com/drandrewthomas/IRDuinoMIDICamera/blob/master/Images/ircamera.jpg "An of the IR data saved from the Web App")